omarXzain/programming-installation-guide/401 installation guide/javascript/mongodb-wsl.md

 # MongoDB for WSL2 | Ubuntu
 <br>

-### Please open your Terminal and run the following commands one after another to install the MongoDB client and server:
+### Please open your Ubuntu Terminal and run the following commands one after another to install the MongoDB client and server:

 <br>